hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Editing init.dta will cause conflicts down the road if the file is changed on the repo. if you are having trouble getting new features when building the arks, run `_reset.bat` to restore the repo to a clean state, and build again.

-# Install

-NOTE: You WILL need a modded/hacked console to play this mod on real hardware.
-I hope this is clear.

-## Repo Setup
-Setting up GHIIDX 360 for the first time is meant to be as easy as possible.
-As well, it is designed to allow you to automatically receive updates as the repo is updated.

-Simply go to the Releases of this repo and grab all three files. (two .exe, one .bat)

-The two exe's are a couple dependencies, [Git for Windows](https://gitforwindows.org/), and [Dot Net 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
-Git is required for you to take advantage of auto updating via github pulls.
-Dot Net is required to build an ARK file, the archive format the game needs to run.
-You can setup git with all default options, same with dot net.

-Once the dependencies are installed, run `_init_repo.bat` in an **empty folder**. git will pull the repo and make sure you are completely up to date.

-## Building The Ark

-Once the repo is copied locally to your system, simply run `_build_****.bat` depending on the build you would like. `_build_xbox.bat` will build for Xbox Hardware, and output to `_build/Xbox/`.

-`_build_ps2.bat` is currently in a pre alpha state, it is nowhere near stable, and is being developed along side the 360 version.

-Each build script will copy out the opposite platform specific files from the _ark path before building the ark to reduce the final build size.

-## Running in Xenia

-`_build_xenia.bat` will build for Xenia, output to `_build/Xbox/`, and run Xenia from `_xenia/`.

-`_run_xenia.bat` is also included for subsequent runs of the game in Xenia after the initial build of the ark file.

-It is recommended to always run the game with the build scripts to ensure everything is up to date, as currently this project is highly WIP.

-## Installing on Real Hardware

-After building the Ark, create a new folder in your Xbox 360 games folder (wherever you install your games) for Guitar Hero II Deluxe.

-Copy all files inside `_build/Xbox` to that folder.

-Guitar Hero II Deluxe 360 is a self contained game, and does not use any patches or title updates.

-If you wish to have video overscan, use `default-overscan.xex`.

 ### Custom Cover Art